 As a researcher, Dr. Groden has developed techniques to promote relaxation in special needs children and adults and has implemented programs that utilize imagery procedures for persons with autism and retardation.
 Along with Joseph Cautela, she co-authored Relaxation: A Comprehensive Manual for Adults, Children, and Children with Special Needs, and has produced three videos on the use of relaxation procedures entitled Breaking the Barriers: Relaxation Techniques for People with Special Needs; Breaking the Barriers II: Imagery Procedures for People with Special Needs, and Breaking the Barriers III: Intensive Early Intervention and Beyond: A School-based Inclusion Program.
 She has written numerous articles and book chapters on stress, relaxation and picture rehearsal.

+We are saddened to report that Dr. Gerald Groden passed in March, 2017.
 Gerald Groden received his BA and MA from the University of Vermont, and his Ph.D. from Purdue University in Clinical Child Psychology.
-Since 1976, Dr. Groden has served as Co-Executive Director for The Groden Center in Providence, RI.
-He currently is a Visiting Adjunct Associate Professor at Brown University at the Center for the Study of Human Development, and an Adjunct Associate Professor of psychology at the University of Rhode Island, Department of Psychology.
+Before that time, he and Dr. June Groden served, since 1976, as Co-Executive Directors for The Groden Center in Providence, RI.
+In past years, he was a Visiting Adjunct Associate Professor at Brown University at the Center for the Study of Human Development, and an Adjunct Associate Professor of psychology at the University of Rhode Island, Department of Psychology.
 From 1966 until 1978, he served as Director of Psychology at the Rhode Island Hospital Child Development Center.

 In 2002, Common Cause of Rhode Island honored him as an Executive Board Member of the Rhode Island Children’s Policy Coalition for effective volunteer citizen advocacy on behalf of Rhode Island’s most vulnerable children.
 In 2001 he received a Lifetime Achievement Award in Support of Persons with Autism, from the Rhode Island Chapter of Unlocking Autism.